IBM/SmartContractTrading-wFabric1-4-VSCodeExt/README.md

 * Visual Studio Code Extension
 - Navigate to the Visual Studio Code Extension marketplace page
 - Click **Install**
-- Restart Visual Studio Code to complete teh installation of the extension
+- Restart Visual Studio Code to complete the installation of the extension

 If you are using Windows, you must also ensure the following: